secured lock Secured with SHA-256 Encryption

 Road Fatalities in Tennessee

-Let’s move onto a topic that is a little more depressing: traffic fatalities.
-How do they happen?
-What causes them to happen?
-Are some vehicles more likely to be involved in a traffic fatality than others?
+Let’s move on to a more sobering topic: traffic fatalities.
+How do they occur?
+What factors contribute to them?
+Are certain types of vehicles more likely to be involved in fatal accidents?

 Fatal Crashes by Weather Condition and Light Condition